maikeeb/COSC-2p05---Programming-Languages/week2.md

 >>input/output,
 >>report generating facilities

-- Huge language with a lot of features
++ Huge language with a lot of features; first in having
+  - Creating concurrently executing subprograms
+  - Exception handling (23 different exceptions)
+  - Efficient linking for nonrecursive subprograms
+  - Pointers were included as a data type